UrbsLab/STREAMLINE/README.md

 * Includes 3 rule-based machine learning algorithms: ExSTraCS, XCS, and eLCS (to run optionally).
 These 'learning classifier systems' have been demonstrated to be able to detect complex associations while providing human interpretable models in the form of IF:THEN rule-sets.
 The ExSTraCS algorithm was developed by our research group to specifically handle the challenges of scalability, noise, and detection of epistasis and genetic heterogeneity in biomedical data mining.
 * Utilizes the 'optuna' package to conduct automated Bayesian hyperparameter optimization during modeling (and optionally outputs plots summarizing the sweep).
 * We have sought to specify a comprehensive range of relevant hyperparameter options for all included ML algorithms.
-* Some ML algorithms that have a build in strategy to gather model feature importance estimates (i.e. LR,DT,RF,XGB,LGB,GB,eLCS,XCS,ExSTraCS) These can be used in place of permutation feature importance estimates using the parameter 'use_uniform_FI'.
+* Some ML algorithms that have a build in strategy to gather model feature importance estimates (i.e. LR,DT,RF,XGB,LGB,GB,eLCS,XCS,ExSTraCS) These can be used in place of permutation feature importance estimates by setting the parameter `use_uniform_FI` to 'False'.
-* All other algorithms (NB,SVM,ANN,k-NN) estimate feature importance using permutation feature importance.
+* All other algorithms rely on estimating feature importance using permutation feature importance.
-* The pipeline includes the option to apply permutation feature importance estimation uniformly (i.e. for all algorithms) by setting the 'use_uniform_FI' parameter to 'True'.
 * All models are evaluated, reporting 16 classification metrics: Accuracy, Balanced Accuracy, F1 Score, Sensitivity(Recall), Specificity, Precision (PPV), True Positives (TP), True Negatives (TN), False Positives (FP), False Negatives (FN), Negative Predictive Value (NPV), Likeliehood Ratio + (LR+), Likeliehood Ratio - (LR-), ROC AUC, PRC AUC, and PRC APS.
 * All models are saved as 'pickle' files so that they can be loaded and reapplied in the future.
 * Outputs ROC and PRC plots for each ML modeling algorithm displaying individual n-fold CV runs and average the average curve.